solarwinds/snap-plugin-lib/tutorial/01-simple/README.md

 main() function will usually have the same implementation (with different parameters depending of plugin).
 Runner takes care about establishing valid communication between snap daemon and plugin.
+User can focus only on the collector implementation details.